-Manager Pam Green Ph: (06) 355 3227 Email: pam.green@xtra.co.nz Venue Rose Gardens Croquet Club, Victoria Esplanade, Palmerston North Entries Entries should reach the Manager by Monday 2 nd October 2023 and should show player's name and handicap.
+Venue Rose Gardens Croquet Club, Victoria Esplanade, Palmerston North Entries with the Manager by Monday 30th September 2024 and should show player's name and handicap.
 All entries acknowledged by email to the address included with entry.

 Entry fees \$30.00 per player, which includes morning and afternoon teas.

-Credit 03 0726 0571486 00 (include entrant's name and Honda).
+Payment Credit 03 0726 0571486 00 (include entrant's name and Honda).